 Eyes on Eyre

-Tourism is one of the fastest growing industries in the region and a major part of the regional economy, currently growing by 16% each year, with strong tourism growth expected to continue.
+Tourism is one of the fastest growing industries in the region and a major part of the regional economy, with strong tourism growth expected to continue.
 The challenge this presents for natural resource management is: how do we - as a collective community - effectively manage environmental impacts resulting from increased visitation to the region?

-- Producing a Coastal Vehicle Access Decision Making Framework (completed in 2017).
-The framework guides environmental, social and economic values decision making along the coast.
+Completed in 2017, the framework guides environmental, social and economic values decision making along the coast.
 It also provides clear recommendations for councils and other organisations who manage the coast through a suite of management options and consistent guidelines.

 - 7 May 2018 - Sustainable Eyre Peninsula coast